orkes-io/docs/docs/getting-started/concepts/concepts-overview.md

 # Overview

-There are four primitives, that are used with Conductor.
+There are four primitives that are used with Conductor.

 ## [Tasks](tasks-and-workers.md#Conductor-Tasks)
 Tasks are the basic logical unit of work.
-It has defined inputs and outputs, does a specific activity and returns an execution status of success or failure.
+They have defined inputs and outputs, do a specific activity and return an execution status of success or failure.

 Conceptually, Conductor is oblivious to the actual work a task does, and similarly the task is oblivious to the state of the execution of the overall application which it expects Conductor to manage and ensure high levels of reliability.